Sleepytale Logo

 BuildsTurn taking, sharingContribution, rolesPlanning, problem solvingListening, give and take

 It is tempting to label one child a natural team player and another a lone wolf, but cooperation is learned, not fixed.
 What looks like a knack for teamwork is usually a child who has had lots of practice sharing goals and working out small disagreements, with a patient grown up nearby.
 Most of that practice happens in active play during the day.
-There is also a quieter version of teamwork at the end of it, where telling a story together means one person offers an idea and the other builds on it.
+There is a quieter version too, where working something out together means one person offers an idea and the other builds on it.
 That is where Sleepytale fits.
-With Cleo the Cloud, a personalized bedtime story is built hand in hand with your child, listening to what they want next and weaving it in, paired with a soft lullaby for children, all screen free, so the give and take of teamwork gets one last gentle turn before sleep.
+Cleo the Cloud is an AI friend your child works with rather than watches: they ask her something or tell her what they want next and she weaves it in, so a little lesson, a personalized story, a musical, a rhyme, or a soft lullaby for children gets built hand in hand, in 17+ languages, screen on or fully off.
+It is a fair partnership at four in the afternoon and a gentle one at eight at night.

 Cooperative Games

 Young children learn to work together more easily when the goal is shared rather than a contest with a single winner, so start cooperative and save competition for later.
 A goal that needs more than one person, like a tower too big to build alone, naturally invites teamwork.
-Cooperative games are lively and social by day, and Sleepytale offers the calm, cooperative version once it is time to wind down.
+Cooperative games are lively and social by day, and when there is no one else around to play with, Cleo makes a patient partner who always takes her turn and never sulks about losing.

 Building and Cooking Together